klust/SupercomputersForStarters/docs/C07_Expectations/C07_S04_Conclusions.md

 inside the code.

-With respect to speed-up and efficiency, the general rule is that for a fixed problem size using more cores will lead to lower efficiency (though there are some rare exceptions due to cache effects), while for a fixed number of cores bigger problems will lead to higher efficiency.
+With respect to speed-up and efficiency, the general rule is that for a fixed problem size, using more cores will lead to lower efficiency (though there are some rare exceptions due to cache effects), while for a fixed number of cores, bigger problems will lead to higher efficiency.
 Supercomputers are made to solve big problems.